SPR Privacy & Data Protection Policy

 Introduction

-Here at the Society for Psychical Research (“SPR”, “we” or “us”), we take your privacy seriously which is why we have as a matter of good practice fully implemented the requirements of the Data Protection Act 1998.
-Please take the time to read this privacy policy, which is part of our terms of use of our website and our resources and facilities as well as a condition of membership.
-As a matter of good practice, other organisations and individuals working with the SPR, and who have access to personal information, will be expected to have read and comply with this policy.
+Here at the Society for Psychical Research (“SPR”, “we” or “us”), we take your privacy very seriously which is why we have as a matter of good practice fully implemented the requirements of the Data Protection Act 2018.
+Please take the time to read this privacy policy, which is part of our terms of use of our website and all our resources and facilities as well as a condition of membership.
+As a matter of law and good practice, other organisations and individuals working with the SPR, and who have access to personal information, will be expected to have read and comply with this policy.

 The purpose of the SPR’s Privacy & Data Protection Policy